 The term MOST stands for its four elements – M-Mission, O-Objective, S-Strategy and T-Tactics

-Every business starts or runs with a mission.
-It is the main factor for an organization which defines its purpose and the goals it wants to achieve in the future.
-Clear mission of an organization provide right direction to plan its objectives, strategy and tactics to achieve the goal.
+- Mission – Every business starts or runs with a mission.
+It is the main factor for an organization that defines its purpose and the goals it wants to achieve in the future.
+The clear mission of an organization provides the right direction to plan its objectives, strategy, and tactics to achieve the goal.

-Organizational objectives are short-term and medium-term goals that an organization seeks to accomplish.
-Objectives play vital role in achieving the mission of the organization.
+- Objectives –Organizational objectives are short-term and medium-term goals that an organization seeks to accomplish.
+Objectives play a vital role in achieving the mission of the organization.

-Though tactics sound very much similar to strategy in reality these are the discrete and straightforward methods which an organization follows to carry out the strategies.
+- Tactics – Though tactics sound very much similar to the strategy in reality these are the discrete and straightforward methods that an organization follows to carry out the strategies.

 Six Sigma tools are defined as the problem-solving tools used to support Six Sigma and other process improvement efforts.

 The Six Sigma expert uses qualitative and quantitative techniques to drive process improvement.
 Below Six Sigma tools are commonly used to analyze and improve systems:

 - DMAIC – The define, measure, analyze, improve, and control process is a data-driven quality strategy used to improve processes.
 It is an integral part of a Six Sigma initiative, but can also be implemented as a quality or process improvement techniques such as lean.